Enumeration of Hybrid Domino-Lozenge Tilings III: Centrally Symmetric Tilings

 \section{Centrally symmetric matchings of an Aztec rectangle with holes}

 In his Ph.D. thesis \cite{Yang}, Bo-Yin Yang proved a conjecture posed by Jockush on the number of centrally symmetric tilings of the Aztec diamond region.
-Ciucu reproved the result in \cite{Ciucu} by using his own factorization Theorem \ref{factorthm} and a tiling enumeration of Jockush and Propp \cite{JP}.
-This is worth noticing that the author gave a new proof for this Jockush--Propp enumeration in \cite{Tri5}, and also generalized it in \cite{Tri3}.
-In this section, we enumerate centrally symmetric perfect matchings of an Aztec rectangle with several vertices removed along the symmetry axis.
+Ciucu reproved the result in \cite{Ciucu} by using his own factorization thorem (Theorem \ref{factorthm}) and a tiling enumeration of Jockush and Propp \cite{JP}.
+It is worth noticing that the author gave a new proof for Jockush--Propp's enumeration in \cite{Tri5}, and also generalized it in \cite{Tri3}.
+In this section, we enumerate centrally symmetric perfect matchings of an Aztec rectangle with several vertices removed along the symmetry axis (we also call these removed vertices \emph{holes}).
 Our result implies Ciucu and Yang's previous work as a special case when the set of removed vertices is empty (and the Aztec rectangle becomes an Aztec diamond graph).

 Consider an Aztec rectangle $AR_{m,n}$ with the horizontal symmetry axis $\ell$ and the vertical symmetry axis $\ell'$.
 We label the vertices of $AR_{a,b}$ on $\ell$ as follows.
 If the symmetry center of the graph is a vertex on $\ell$, then we label it by $0$.
-Label two vertices that is closest to the center by $1$, label the second closest vertices by $2$, and so on.
+Label two vertices that are closest to the center by $1$, label the second closest vertices by $2$, and so on.
 We remove several vertices so that the resulting graph still admits the vertical symmetry axis $\ell'$.